kristuff/parselog/Doc.md

 ## LogParser overview

-The library comes with generic Log Parser you can configure from scratch to parse something, and predefined [software parsers](#Sotware-Parsers) you can use with no or less configuration.
+The library comes with a generic `LogParser` you can configure from scratch to parse something, and predefined [software parsers](#Sotware-Parsers) you can use with no or less configuration.

 ```php
 $parser = new \Kristuff\Parser\LogParser();